-Delaware hosts over 1.8 million business entities despite a population under 1 million, including 60% of Fortune 500 companies.
-That dominance is eroding.
-Tesla reincorporated to Texas with 84% non-controller shareholder support after a Delaware court invalidated Elon Musk's board-approved compensation package twice.
-SpaceX, Dropbox, TripAdvisor, and others have followed or announced plans to follow.
-The primary destinations: Nevada and Texas.
+Delaware hosts over 1.8 million registered business entities and more than 60% of Fortune 500 companies, but that dominance is eroding.
+Tesla reincorporated to Texas with 84% non-controller shareholder support after a Delaware court invalidated a shareholder-approved compensation package twice.
+Dropbox, TripAdvisor, Trade Desk, and others have followed or announced plans to follow.
+The destination states are Nevada and Texas.

 [READ ORIGINAL →]